Core Modules

 Introduction to Node.js Child Processes

-• on('close'): Emitted when the process exits and all streams are closed.
+• exit: Emitted when the process exits with a code.

 Previous